Transportation Master Plan

 I am a member of the Access Oceanside Association (AOA) and we plan to make a submission in response to the Transportation Master Plan Consultation.
 We understand that the Second Phase of Public Engagement will be in Spring 2024, but could you advise if that is the appropriate time for AOA to make a submission ?
 Many Thanks.

-Ralph Tietjen asked over 1 year agoEngagement sessions with organizations will be held in early December to receive feedback about the transportation network.
+Ralph Tietjen asked about 2 years agoEngagement sessions with organizations will be held in early December to receive feedback about the transportation network.
 Invitations have been extended and we are now coordinating meeting times with these local groups.
 Access Oceanside Association has been contacted.

 -